contourpy/contourpy/docs/user_guide/calculate/z_corner_mask.rst

 ^^^^^^^

-The ``z`` array is the 2D array of values to calculate the contours of and is the only compulsory argument to :func:`~contourpy.contour_generator`.
+The ``z`` array is the 2D array of values to calculate the contours of and is the only compulsory argument to :func:`~.contour_generator`.
 It can be specified in any form that is convertible to a 2D `NumPy`_ array of ``dtype=np.float64``, such as nested Python lists.

 Within the C++ code it is stored as a contiguous C-ordered ``np.float64`` array.
 If it is not